JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_4.md

 Discussing M31 (Andromeda) the authors of The Urantia Book inform us:

-"This far-distant nebula is visible to the naked eye, and when you view it, pause to consider that the light you behold left those distant suns almost one million years ago."
+“This far-distant nebula is visible to the naked eye, and when you view it, pause to consider that the light you behold left those distant suns almost one million years ago.”
 (P.170)

-It is interesting that the authors extol the use of the Cepheid variable stars by astronomers to make this measurement: "In one group of variable stars the period of light fluctuation is directly dependent on luminosity, and knowledge of this fact enables astronomers to utilize such suns as universe lighthouses or accurate measuring points for the further exploration of distant star clusters.
-By this technique it is possible to measure stellar distances most precisely up to more than one million light-years."
+It is interesting that the authors extol the use of the Cepheid variable stars by astronomers to make this measurement: “In one group of variable stars the period of light fluctuation is directly dependent on luminosity, and knowledge of this fact enables astronomers to utilize such suns as universe lighthouses or accurate measuring points for the further exploration of distant star clusters.
+By this technique it is possible to measure stellar distances most precisely up to more than one million light-years.”
 (P. 456)

 When astronomers first started using the Cepheid variables as standard candles, two million light years was about the limit of distances they could measure using this technique due to atmospheric distortion.
 Now, with improved terrestrial telescopes and the now repaired space-based Hubble telescope, that range has been pushed out to 60 million light years or more.
 Recently, this improvement in seeing has enabled astronomers to measure the distance to a galaxy in the Virgo cluster.
 The distance actually measured using Cepheid variable stars in the M100 galaxy was 56 million light years.
 Being able to measure galaxies at this distance also allows  astronomers to determine a value for Hubble's constant, which is important in determining the age of the universe.